marten-de/projects-md/mchess/README.md

 The last issue I want to describe here for now, is that the zobrist hash that the bot uses to quickly find already encountered positions, is so far calculated anew each time.
 This is inefficient, especially since zobrist hashes are easily updateable after a position changes.
 However, implementing this would mean I had to implement the zobrist hash in the chess class instead of the bot class, so for now I will leave this issue.
 The performance loss is not big compared to other issues in the code, so addressing those first will make more sense.

+While trying to find a way to speed up the code of the chess module, I researched about many options, such as Numba (compiles part of the code just-in-time), Cython (translates code to C and then compiles it), NumPy (module that is very fast for math operations especially on large matrixes) and writing of my own C extension.
+It turns out that NumPy is only of limited use, because my code doesn't do a lot of math operations, but instead a lot of checks and changing of internal variables, all requiring python operations, so I really struggled to find any use for Numpy.
+Cython on the other hand was able to convert my code to a cryptic looking C file and compile.
+The speed up was noticeable (between 50-70%), but I ended up not taking this option because it makes my development too inflexible.
+Applying Cython only to single functions would be an option, but I didn't succeed in doing that, as a lot of inefficiencies happend at the interface between Python and C, and I did not understand enough of what Cython does to handle these problems.
+Numba finally, did not work for me at all.
+I had read it has a lot of constraints, and it seemed that my code did not meet those, as it just produced errors when trying to use Numba jit/njit decorators.
+In the end I opted to write my own C extension.
+The interface Python<->C was much clearer for me to understand (even though I had to spend some time researching how to convert datatypes back and forth), and it meant I could outsource some bottleneck functions, without losing flexibility in the rest of my code.
+In an arbitrary testcase I previously had a runtime of about 30s, and after implementing 3 functions completely in C, the runtime came down to 15s, so I was quite happy with this experiment.

+However, after testing the bot, my code crashed because of Python using too much memory.
+This had not happened before, so it must have had something to do with the new C extension.
+I know that C gives much more power to the programmer, but it seems in my case I did not completely understood how my code handles memory, so I needed to go back to that and fix it.
+It turns out that while creating Python objects that I would give back to Python after finishing the calculation in the extension, I did not dereference them after their creation and use.
+This is fine for objects that are returned to Python, as this will be handled by the Python side in this case.
+However, intermediary objects, such as tuples that I then appended to a list (which will be returned), will continue to exist in memory if they are not dereferenced.
+Because my code does so many calculations, this meant that memory will fill up hundreds of MB in seconds!
+This was indeed lucky, because I could spot the flaw in my code and edit it, so that there were no further memory leaks.
+This also lead to a further (small) speed boost, which makes sense.

 ### Version History Summary
 Note that only the most recent version is published in this repository.
 The information in this chapter is just for reference.